Current Park Projects

 *GESA Stadium Batting Cages

-The batting cage project was designed by Design West Architects and is being constructed by AllStar Construction Group, LLC.
+The batting cage project was designed by Design West Architects and was constructed by AllStar Construction Group, LLC.

 *Park at Chapel Hill

 Neighborhood Park on Chapel Hill Blvd

 - October 14, 2020: The project went before the Hearing Examiner and was approved.